JaseGrable/League_of_Average_Gentleman/README.md

 ## Saturday 09/24

-- 10 pm to 12 pm continuing sample project Monsters Rolodex
+- 10 pm to 12 am continuing sample project Monsters Rolodex
   \*worked on a single page application that creates a list of Monsters with an API Call.